Planck 2013 results. I. Overview of products and scientific results

-The uncertainties in the estimation of the HFI scanning beams and other systematic effects effects in the maps are determined at window function level, using realistic Monte-Carlo simulations that include pointing effects, detector noise, and measurement effects.
+The uncertainties in the estimation of the HFI scanning beams and other systematic effects in the maps are determined at window function level, using realistic Monte-Carlo simulations that include pointing effects, detector noise, and measurement effects.
 Additional estimates are made of the effect of planet emission variability, beam colour corrections, and more.
-The total uncertainties in the scanning beam solid angles are 0.53\,\%, 0.14\,\%, 0.11\,\% at 100, 143, and 217\,GHz respectively.
+The total uncertainties in the scanning beam solid angles are under 0.5\,\% for the CMB channels.

-Galactic emission entering the HFI bolometers through the far sidelobes due to the primary reflector spillover \citep{tauber2010b} is clearly seen \citep{planck2013-pip88} in survey difference maps at 545 and 857\,GHz at times when the central part of the galactic plane is aligned with the elongated far sidelobe.
-Physical models of the sidelobes (based on $4\pi$ GRASP simulations) are fit to odd-even survey difference maps to estimate sidelobe levels for each detector.
-The level of these is highly variable between the 857\,GHz detecors, illustrating how the difficult it is to predict spillover levels for the high frequency channels.
-A model of the sidelobe from the primary reflector spillover signal can then be removed from the time-ordered data before proceeding to mapmaking at the frequencies where it has been detected; being close to the spin axis, they are largely unmodulated by the spinning motion, and are mostly removed by the destriping map-making code.
-The secondary reflector spillover far sidelobes --- detected \citep{planck2013-pip88} at roughly the levels expected from optical modelling \citep{tauber2010b} --- is composed of two parts, the direct spillover on the sky, and a part which reflects on the telescope baffle and is spread into a very large diffuse pattern.
-The direct spillover results in a sidelobe between 5\deg\ and 20\deg\ from the main beam.
-This part of the far sidelobes affects mainly the calibration on the solar dipole (see Sect.~\ref{sec:GainCal}).
-The impact of sidelobe effects on both the gain calibration factors and the associated spatial frequency (multipole) transfer function (discussed in \citet{planck2013-p03c,planck2013-p03f,planck2013-p03}), is of order $1.3\times10^{-3}$ and has been neglected in this release, as there are other systematic effects of larger amplitude.
+Sidelobe pick-up by the HFI due to spillover past the primary reflector \citep{tauber2010b}, is clearly seen in Survey difference maps at 545 and 857\,GHz \citep{planck2013-pip88} at times when the central part of the Galactic plane is aligned with the elongated far sidelobe.
+GRASP models are fit to odd-even Survey difference maps to estimate sidelobe levels for each detector.
+These levels are highly variable between the 857\,GHz detectors and not in agreement with levels predicted by GRASP; this difference may plausibly be caused by deviations of the as-built horns from the design.
+A model of the primary reflector spillover signal can then be removed from the time-ordered data before mapmaking.
+Being close to the spin axis, these signals are largely unmodulated by the spinning motion, and are mostly removed by the destriping map-making code (this is the case for both instruments).